 2. What if my target segment has both prospects and customers in it?

-All Accounts in your Segment will get scored by your Custom Event model, so be careful that you run the right campaigns against your Accounts to connect with them where they are in their journey with you.
+All accounts in the segment will be scored by the Account Fit model, so be careful that you run the right campaigns against your accounts to connect with them based on where they are in their journey with you.
 For example, if the Account Fit model is created to predict prospect accounts that are likely to become customers, such model should be used to score segments that contain only prospect accounts.

-Best practice is to separate these into separate Segments so that you can easily use the scores from your Custom Event Models.
-Do this by creating separate Segments for prospective new business versus relationship growth bases, etc.
+The best practice is to separate prospects and customers into separate segments so that you can meaningfully use the scores from the Account Fit models.
+Do this by creating separate segments for prospective new business versus relationship growth bases, etc.

-Still, sometimes more data is needed.
+Sometimes more training data is needed.
 If you have not already done so, try enhancing your segment accounts with data from your lead database.
-Atlas make this easier by enabling you to filter out personal email domains if they are in your file but don’t have company information.
+Rev.Up ABX makes this easier by enabling you to filter out personal email domains if they are in your file but don’t have company information.

-4. Can I use my transaction data in Atlas to create my training file?
+4. Can I use my transaction data in Rev.Up ABX to create the training file?

-5. How does one record per account work when I have more than one value for Event?
+5. How does "One record per account" work when I have different Event values for the same account?

-6. How can I use opportunities to create a good Event column?
+6. How can I use opportunities to create good success criteria?

-Pull a list of Accounts with Open Opportunities.
-Include opportunity Stage in the pull.
-Now you can experiment to find the stage that will give you a good picture of top versus bottom funnel to build a Fit model.
+Pull a list of accounts with Open Opportunities.
+Include Opportunity Stage in the pull.
+Now you can experiment to find the stage that will give you a good picture of top versus bottom funnel to build an Account Fit model.